DOWNLOAD OUR FREE SCHOOL FUNDRAISING GUIDE!

 12. Get Your Local High Schools and Colleges Involved

 Younger generations are very philanthropic.
 However, they want to have a good experience first, even with a church or religious group.
 Barefoot Sunday is an excellent place to start.
-Get college and high school groups involved collecting shoes.
-Let them know it’s for a good local cause and also to help eliminate poverty around the world.
+Get college and high school groups involved in collecting shoes.
+Let them know it’s for a good local cause and helps eliminate poverty worldwide.

 13. Hold a Thank-a-Thon Before Your Barefoot Sunday

-As you prepare for a Barefoot Sunday, one of the best things to do is say “thank you” at the beginning.
-Instead of calling people asking for money—or anything—simply call them to say thank you.
-So, recruit volunteers first to call all of your congregation to thank them for being involved.
+As you prepare for a Barefoot Sunday or weekend, one of the best things to do is say “thank you” from the start.
+Instead of calling people asking for money—or anything else—simply call them to say thank you.
+First, recruit volunteers to reach all of your congregation to thank them for being involved.
 More than likely, you’ll get important feedback from your parishioners.
+Also, doing a phone tree permits you to reach more people exponentially.
+For a more modern touch, you could also send recorded video emails, and of course, social media is always great for updates and acknowledgments.

 14. Reach Out to Other Religious Groups